jtleek/ads2020/README.md

  - Translate general questions to data analysis questions
  - Explore your data skeptically
  - Select appropriate data analytic tools
- - Combine appropriate data analytic tools
+ - Combine appropriate data analytic tools into pipelines
  - Identify strengths and weaknesses of data pipelines you produce
  - Describe the results of your analysis accurately
 3. You will be able to produce the components of a data analytic paper: